sorrowfulseraph/sorrowfulseraph/README.md

 besides basic dni, DNI... whatever is this:

+ if OCs or OC x canon bothers you.

 "my ship is better", "he/she loves me more", "ew hetslop", "they breathed near eachother!! it's yuri/yaoi!!"...
 I think you know why.

 "doubles dni" u might DNI with me already as well tbh.